“We need to put monitoring tools at the center of everything, so Africa’s most important resource—smallholder farmers—can thrive.”

 Vital Signs was designed in Tanzania and demonstrated in Tanzania, Ghana and Rwanda with initial funding from the Bill & Melinda Gates Foundation and the MacArthur Foundation.
-Vital Signs is creating a "gold standard" environmental monitoring system that is now poised to scale to ten countries in Sub-Saharan Africa in the next two years.

 Vital Signs is led by Conservation International in partnership with the Earth Institute, Columbia University and the Council for Scientific and Industrial Research in South Africa.

 Vital Signs implementation partners are the Tanzania Forest Conservation Group (TFCG), the Council for Scientific and Industrial Research (CSIR) Ghana, the AfricaInnovations Institute (AfrII) in Uganda, and the Wildlife Conservation Society in Rwanda.